winitzki/scall/tutorial/programming_dhall.md

   else "error" ≡ "the argument x = ${Natural/show x} must be less than ${Natural/show limit}"
 ```

-Suppose we need a function that needs to constrain its natural argument to be below `100`.
+Suppose  a function   needs to constrain its `Natural` argument to be below `100`.
 Then we require an evidence argument of type `AssertLessThan x 100`:

 ```dhall